aloussase/gaya/README.md

     |> string.split(_, " ")
 ```

-Gaya is a toy scripting language I made for solving
+Gaya is a scripting language I made for solving
 [AoC](https://adventofcode.com/) problems in 2023.
 The name comes from my
 favourite cat.